cellml/libcellml/docs/tutorials/tutorial4/outline4.rst

 ---------

-The basic steps for model creation and output are the same as those in :ref:`Tutorial 3<tutorial3>`, but here you'll begin to create a model based on the Hodgkin Huxley model.
-All the biological and mathematical modelling background needed for this model are explained in a separate document, :ref:`Understanding the Hodgkin-Huxley model<hh_theory_hh>`.
+The basic steps for model creation and output are the same as those in :ref:`Tutorial 3<tutorial3>`, but here you'll begin to create a model which will later become the Hodgkin Huxley model.
+All the biological and mathematical modelling background needed for this model are explained separately, :ref:`Understanding the Hodgkin-Huxley model<hh_theory>`.
+In general we will:

 #.
 Create a simple model with one component.
 This will represent a gated
     ion channel, and we'll write it in such a way that we can reuse it later.